TnTech-ECE/S25_Team4_MyCapstoneProject/ProjectProposal.md

 | MG811 | CO₂ Monitoring | 1 | $49.90 |
 | MT3608 | Boost Converter | 1 | $5.99 per 5 |

-- Primary Costs: The largest expenses will be for sensors and batteries to power the system.
+- Primary Costs: The largest expenses will be for sensors and batteries to power the system [6].
-- Sensor Pricing: Individual sensor costs range between $7 - $20 each, depending on type and functionality.
+- Sensor Pricing: Individual sensor costs range between $7 - $20 each, depending on type and functionality [2][3][4][7].
-- Processing Unit: A Raspberry Pi 4 ($35) will serve as the central microcontroller.
+- Processing Unit: A Raspberry Pi 4 ($35) will serve as the central microcontroller [1].
 - Estimated Total: Given the number of sensors and power components needed, the project budget is estimated to cap at $1000.

 ### Personnel